rkrohn/redditmodel/README.md

 **load_model_data.py** load reddit and exogenous data for chosen situation (cyber, crypto, or cve)

-**cascade_analysis.py** given loaded posts and comments for a particular domain (cyber, crypto, or cve), reconstruct the post cascade structure (this includes the creation of "dummy" objects for any posts/comments that are referred to by links, but are not present in the data); various cascade analysis tasks
+**cascade_analysis.py** given loaded posts and comments for a particular domain (cyber, crypto, or cve), reconstruct the post cascade structure (this includes the creation of "dummy" objects for any posts/comments that are referred to by links, but are not present in the data); various cascade analysis tasks (entire set of cascades, not an individual one)

+**cascade_manip.py** helper methods for working with cascades - filtering, sorting, etc

+**fit_cascade.py** given a single reddit cascade (assumed to be complete), fit a weibull and log-normal to prepare for cascade simulation

 **data_utils.py** functions for data manipulation